How to Choose and Use a CPA

 Membership in professional organizations is also an important qualification.
 For example, more than 310,000 CPAs belong to the American Institute of Certified Public Accountants (AICPA).
 The Kentucky Society of CPAs has more than 5,000 members.
 All AICPA and KyCPA members are governed by a code of professional ethics that is among the most exacting of any profession.
 What’s more, their firms must undergo a review of their accounting and auditing practice once every three years.

 AICPA members must also satisfy extensive continuing education requirements.
-Applicants are required to have completed 150 semester-hours of higher education prior to joining the Institute.
+Applicants are required to have completed 150 semester hours of higher education prior to joining the Institute.

 Compatibility, the last qualification to look for in a CPA, is harder to define but is just as important as technical proficiency.
 Make sure that the CPA’s personality and expertise match your needs.

-Keep in mind that a long-term working relationship between you and your CPA can help you take an informed, consistent approach to personal financial and business problems – and may help you meet your financial goals.
+Keep in mind that a long-term working relationship between you and your CPA can help you make an informed, consistent approach to personal financial and business problems – and may help you meet your financial goals.

 CPAs normally base their fees on the time required to perform the services you request.
 There are no "fee schedules" common to the profession.
 Fees depend on the type of services you require, the prevailing costs in the community, the CPA’s level of expertise, and the complexity of your work.